wedoforce/sf-dev-101-practice/README.md

 Once you are comfortable with the concept, jump into real tasks located under _force-app/main/default/classes/tasks_ folder

+1. :notebook: Create a branch for the lesson and switch to it: lessons/githubusername/apex-basics-101
+   You will be working in your personal branch during the practice.
+1. Each \*.cls file contains comments of what is expected during the practice (write code)
+1. Do not be afraid - git controls everything, you can always reset your branch to initial state (recall git-101)
 1. :notebook: `How to know if I've done the task`
    1. push source to your default scratch org using SFDX CLI once implementation is ready for a single challenge.
 From Terminal:
       ```bash